kit-data-manager/takita/tuhl/src/main/resources/js-src/texteditor-ng/README.md

   * `tooltips`: provide basic tooltip functionality
   * `data`: encode anno id etc.
 * `topbar`: modify the topbar (set pseudonym functionality etc)
+* `selection` it should return the selected annotation
+  * elements:
+    * annotation: addBody, deleteAnnotationIcon, iconRowTop (needs annoId, contains addBody, deleteAnnotationIcon); at the end: buttonModifySelection, buttonSaveModification, buttonCancelModification
+    * bodies:
+      * bodyCard
+        * formRowDiv > bodyForm (anchor for the jsonForm)
+        * bodyRowDiv > bodyDiv (needs bodyId and annoId) > iconRow (contains expand, deleteBody)
+    * deleteAnnotationIcon and deleteBody can be created by the same function, if it accepts an id and a callback as parameters
+  * create the jsonForm function

 ## Projectspecific stuff